Ampferl/home-informations/README.md

 ### Setup your Home Information Tool
 1. Press die Home Button on your Browser
 2. Go to the Settings
-3. Add some Categories (for example: Audi, Links, Docs...)
+3. Add some Categories (for example: Links, Docs...)
 4. Add some Urls to the Categories
 5. Press *Downlooad Changes*
 6. Drag the downloaded file (config.json) to the folder where your index.html file resides